shubhayanmastermind/Line-Following-Robot/README.md

 # LFR
-A Line Following Robot which can traverse any black line path or white line path .
+A Line Following Robot which can traverse any complex black line path or white line path .